“FastestVPN” is a descriptive brand name if nothing else.

 Even my tests on Netflix servers weren’t fooled.
 They kept redirecting me back to my home country’s Netflix.

 Netflix may be cracking down hard on proxy servers but there are still a lot of VPN servers that are trying to stay one step ahead of Netflix.

 Then there’s the lack of a kill switch which is like showing lions at the zoo but not bothering to put up protective fences to stop the public from being eaten.

 And if all of that was bad enough, Customer Support is totally non-existent.

 I still have the timer ticking away on that email reply coming back, but I am not counting my chickens.

 Nobody is bothering to reply to my Live chat message, either.

-If that is their idea of ‘24×7’ support, you should go with a company that has excellent service, like NordVPN.
+If that is their idea of ‘24×7’ support, you should use a VPN software that has an excellent provider, like NordVPN.